App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Angel investing is a way to raise capital to launch or grow your small business without incurring any debt.
 Instead of obtaining money from a lending institution, you get it from a wealthy individual, or group of individuals, who provide capital in exchange for an ownership stake in your company.Having an angel investor may sound like a sweet deal, and many successful businesses got their start that way.
 But there are also a number of drawbacks to this type of equity funding.
-Here’s what you need to know before you seek out an angel investor for your business.
+Here’s what you need to know before you try to find angel investors for your business.

 What Is an Angel Investor?